 Dear Friends of CaringKind,

-P.S.
 If you need to reach us for any reason, including making a stock donation, please call 646-744-2900.